AdobeDocs/analytics.en/help/analyze/report-builder/report-buider-overview.md

 - Less time waiting for data blocks to return, thanks to API 2.0 upgrade
 - Enhanced speed

->[!NOTE]
->
->Workbook scheduling for this version of Report Builder on Adobe Analytics has not yet released but will be available in early 2025.
-You can get started now on workbooks that do not require scheduling.

 Users of the Legacy Report Builder tool can [convert legacy workbooks](/help/analyze/report-builder/convert-workbooks.md) to the new Report Builder.

 Report Builder allows you to easily create, edit, and refresh custom reports using Adobe Analytics data.
 With Report Builder's simple and flexible drag-and-drop UI, you can create complex data queries and custom reports from Adobe Analytics data, all within Excel.